-Khloe Kardashian Allegedly The Only Member Of Her Family Not Invited To Met Gala
+Khloe Kardashian Reportedly The Only Member Of Her Family Not Invited To Met Gala

-Khloe Kardashian was allegedly the only member of her famous family not invited to Monday night’s Met Gala, barring her brother, Rob Kardashian.
+Khloe Kardashian was allegedly the only member of her famous family not invited to Monday night’s Met Gala, barring her brother Rob Kardashian.

-According to Radar Online, Khloe Kardashian’s mother, Kris Jenner, and her famous sisters, Kim, Kendall, and Kylie all appeared at the Met Gala, and looked stunning in their glamorous dresses.
+According to Radar Online, Khloe Kardashian’s mother, Kris Jenner, and her famous sisters, Kim, Kendall, and Kylie, all appeared at the Met Gala and looked stunning in their glamorous dresses.

-Meanwhile, Kourtney Kardashian was said to have stayed home from the event despite being invited, to stand in solidarity with her sister.
+Meanwhile, Kourtney Kardashian was said to have stayed home from the event despite being invited to stand in solidarity with her sister.

-The event, which is thrown by Vogue‘s Editor-In-Chief, Anna Wintour, is a who’s who of the fashion and celebrity world.
+The event, which is thrown by Vogue’s editor-in-chief Anna Wintour, is a who’s who of the fashion and celebrity world.
 However, Wintour allegedly believes that Khloe is “too C-list” to attend the gala.

 Meanwhile, Kim Kardashian, whose surrogate is due to give birth to her fourth child any day, flew across the country to attend the event, which she hasn’t missed in five years.

-Kim walked the carpet in a skin-tight dress with her husband, Kanye West, and the rest of her family who was in attendance.
+Kim walked the carpet in a skintight dress with her husband, Kanye West, and the rest of her family who was in attendance.

 “Everyone in the family knows that it is Kim’s night.
-She literally talks about it all year long,” an insider said of Kim’s love the gala.
+She literally talks about it all year long,” an insider said of Kim’s love for the gala.

 “Khloe and Kourtney have never been invited to the Met Gala, but Kourtney was invited to this one and chose to stay home with Khloe because she didn’t want to leave her alone,” the source added.